HazmatPants/GIchat-server/README.md

-# GI.*chat*
+# GIchat

-GI.*chat* is a lightweight, easy to set up WebSocket-based chat server written in Python.
+GIchat is a lightweight, easy to set up WebSocket-based chat server written in Python.
 It's designed for simplicity and efficiency, ideal for chatting with people on your local network, your friends, or anyone!

 # Features